MartinThoma/MartinThoma.github.io/_posts/2014-03-01-sublime-text.md

 ### LaTeXTools
 The [LaTeXTools](https://github.com/SublimeText/LaTeXTools) package adds support for LaTeX.
-It adds shortcuts, a pulldown menu when you enter `\cref{` and much more.
+It adds shortcuts, a pull-down menu when you enter `\cref{` and much more.

 ### Bracket Highlighter